 Applying for a Debt Consolidation Loan

 Getting a debt consolidation loan in canada can be difficult if a person has a poor or bad credit history and therefore do not pass a credit check.
 Financial institutions like banks will not grant a debt consolidation loan to a borrower with a bad credit history.
 Therefore, in the case of Mary above, she will find it difficult to get a loan for debt consolidation from a bank if she has a poor credit history.
 On the other hand, if she has a good credit history she can get a loan at a lower interest rate from a bank.
 This will help to lower her monthly payment and the overall interest rate.

 If Mary has a poor credit history, she can still get a loan to consolidate her debt, except that the loan will not be from a bank but rather from a private lender or an alternative financial institution.
 The truth is that most people in Mary’s position do not usually qualify for a loan from a bank.
 It is always the case that most people struggling with debt also have a bad credit history.
 Fortunately, there are many alternative lenders and private lenders in Canada that offer what is called bad credit loans.

 Bad credit loans are loans given to people with bad credit.
 People with bad credit history are considered risky to lend to.
 Because of this bad credit loan lenders charge a higher interest rate for the loan.
 Therefore, if Mary has bad credit, the debt consolidation loan will be at a higher rate of interest, higher than what the regular banks charge.

-Higher interest rate notwithstanding, Mary will still be better off having a debt consolidation loan, rather than having to make many payments to different lenders each month.
+Higher interest rate notwithstanding, Mary will still be better off having a debt consolidation loan, rather than having to make a lot of payments to different lenders each month.

 Assessing Your Reason for Getting a Debt Consolidation Loan